rcyaon/monitor-ic/README.md

 ## About
-IC monitors a water-quality sensor and generates an alert when the measured conductivity moves outside a desired range.
-The purpose is to provide a simple, low-power interface between a conductivity sensor and a digital monitoring system.
+This IC is a mixed-signal project for experimenting with conductivity-sensor interfacing and water-quality monitoring.
+It takes the sensor signal, amplifies and conditions it with a programmable gain stage, compares it against programmable high and low thresholds, and generates a digital alert when the conductivity falls outside the desired range.
+The project serves as a test vehicle for exploring mixed-signal integration techniques that can be applied to a wide range of sensing applications.

 ## Architecture